 The Golden Heart® Award

 The purpose of the Golden Heart contest is to promote excellence in the romance genre by recognizing outstanding manuscripts written by individuals who have not published a Novel or Novella.

 About the Contest

-Approximately 1,200 romance manuscripts are entered in the Golden Heart each year by writers who have not accepted a publishing offer for a work of original fictional narrative prose of 20,000 words or more (by the contest entry deadline).
+Approximately 1,200 romance manuscripts are entered in the Golden Heart each year by RWA members who have not accepted a publishing offer for, or self-published, a work of original fictional narrative prose of 20,000 words or more (by the contest entry deadline).